Homa J. Porter: Later life

 Texas Republicans experienced increased voter support in the years that followed.
 Porter became a member of the Republican National Committee and provided crucial support to Dwight D. Eisenhower during Eisenhower's presidential candidacy in 1952, enabling him to obtain the Republican nomination over rival Robert A. Taft.
 Eisenhower carried Texas in 1952 and again in 1956.

+In 1957, he defended the Eisenhower's administration decision to dispatch troops to Little Rock.

 In 1958, Porter was the subject of controversy when he arranged a $100 per plate fundraiser to aid Republican candidates.
 His solicitation letter highlighted his closeness with U.S. House minority leader Joseph W. Martin Jr. and suggested that Texans affiliated with the petroleum industry should contribute generously, because with Martin's help Congress could pass an oil and natural gas deregulation bill sponsored by Congressman Oren Harris, which most Texans favored.
 Porter's letter made it appear that the money raised would be a quid pro quo, which generated nationwide controversy that prevented the bill's passage.
 The Republican National Committee disavowed knowledge of Porter's fundraiser and refused to accept the $100,000 he collected.
 Texas Republicans accepted the money and used it to continue efforts to build the party.

 In 1960, Democrat John F. Kennedy only narrowly won Texas, despite the presence of Lyndon Johnson on the ticket as his vice presidential running mate.
 Republican John Tower won the 1961 special election to replace Johnson in the Senate, a further indication that Porter's 1948 candidacy had put Texas Republicans on the road to viability.
 Porter continued to support Republican candidates in the 1960s and 1970s, including George H. W. Bush's campaigns for the U.S. House and Senate.

 Porter was head of the Harris County campaign of Barry Goldwater for president in 1964, and in 1967 the Harris County Republican Party honored Porter as its Man of the Year.
 In 1968, Porter initially supported Ronald Reagan for president and later gave his support to Richard Nixon.

 In 1972, Porter managed the campaign of Henry Grover, the Republican nominee for governor of Texas.
 Grover lost to Democrat Dolph Briscoe by less than three percentage points (47.8% to 45%), a further indication that Porter's efforts to create a competitive Republican Party in Texas were succeeding.